 Grace Ndiritu is an international visual artist who, in 2014, was named one of the ten most important artists under 40 by Apollo Magazine.
 She was taught by Turner Prize-winning artist and acclaimed film director Steve McQueen.
 In 2009, her art was entered into the Metropolitan Museum of Art collection in New York, and gained a place in Phaidon’s The 21st Century Art Book (2014).
 Ndiritu spends time in the city only when necessary, otherwise living in rural, alternative, and often spiritual communities, while expanding her research into nomadic lifestyles and training in esoteric studies, such as shamanism.
 This research resulted in the creation of a live art project, The Ark: Center For Interdisciplinary Experimentation.
+She is also the founder of the fashion label COVERSLUT©.

 Which portrait by a female artist would you recommend?